-I serve as Artistic Director of Helsinki Festival, the largest arts festival in the Nordics held annually from mid-August.
+I serve as Artistic Director 2019-2024 of Helsinki Festival, the largest arts festival in the Nordics held annually from mid-August.
 The next Helsinki Festival will take place 15.8.-1.9.2024 including a visit, just announced, by The Cleveland Orchestra with Víkingur Ólafsson.

 Our last 2023 festival program featured a premier of Kaija Saariaho's last piece HUSH, two special takes on Stravinsky's The Rite of Spring, by Pina Bausch with Ecole des Sables and Aurora Orchestra playing from memory.
-Víkingur Ólafsson played Bach's Goldberg Variations and the music of Arvo Pärt featured in two concerts by The Tallis Scholars and O/Modernt Orchestra.
+The music of Arvo Pärt featured in two concerts by The Tallis Scholars and O/Modernt Orchestra.

-Some highlights from last year's festival below and on this thread.
+Some highlights from the 2022 festival below and on this thread.

 RYJ by Kevin Abosch: 100 artworks conceived and created by artist Kevin Abosch that form the basis of the Helsinki Festival visual identity and hang in physical form as gates to our key festival venues.